 About Morocco Self Drive 8 - Grand Route of the South

-A full tour of Morocco's south including its famous kasbahs, the Sahara and continuing off the beaten track to the stunning Atlantic coastline.
-This is designed as a linear route so you can reverse the itinerary if you wish.
+A full tour of Morocco's south including its famous kasbahs, the Sahara, Anti Atlas Mountains and continuing off the beaten track to the stunning Atlantic coastline.

 Activity code: MORFD08